-While the Corporation has \$3,842,408 in cash and cash equivalents at December 31, 2015, it continues to have an ongoing need for substantial capital resources to research and develop, commercialize and manufacture its products and technologies.
+While the Corporation has \$13,546,899 in cash and cash equivalents at December 31, 2016, it continues to have an ongoing need for substantial capital resources to research and develop, commercialize and manufacture its products and technologies.
 The Corporation is currently not yet receiving a significant ongoing revenue stream from its license agreements, nor can it be certain that it will receive significant revenue from these agreements before additional cash is required.
 As a result, there can be no assurance that the Corporation will have sufficient capital to fund its ongoing operations, and develop or commercialize any of its products without future financing.
-See note 1 for further details.